exercism/docs/anatomy/tracks/practice-exercises.md

 Some languages require additional files for the tests to run.
 Example of these are C#'s project files and Node's `package.json` files, without which it will not be possible to run the tests.

+## Shared files

+Some files are not specific to individual exercises, but are instead applicable to _all_ exercises.
+Check the [documentation](./shared.md) for more information.

-## CLI vs editor
+## Presentation

 There is a difference in how exercise documentation is presented to the student when using the in-browser editor versus using the CLI.
-In the browser, the documentation files will show at the relevant times.
-When used via the CLI, the `introduction.md`, `introduction.append.md`, `instructions.md` and `instructions.append.md` files will be concatenated along with the track's `cli.md` document into a `README.md` file, which will sit alongside a `HINTS.md` file.
+See [this document](./presentation.md) for more information.